affrae/ghas-report-downloader/README.md

 | 5876116 | CodeQL | 1f14ad5       | 2021-04-01 05:21:38 UTC | Daniel Figucio  | Create codeql-analysis.yml              |
 +---------+--------+---------------+-------------------------+-----------------+-----------------------------------------+

-To get a report issue the command
+To get an report issue the command:
-  ./ghasrd.rb -o affrae -r quickjavahelloworldmultimodule -g [ID] where [ID] is the ID of the analysis you are interested in from the table above.                                                                                                                                                                                                                                                               /6.1s
+  ./ghasrd.rb -o affrae -r quickjavahelloworldmultimodule -g [ID] where [ID] is the ID of the analysis report you are interested in from the table above.
+For example:
+  ./ghasrd.rb -o affrae -r quickjavahelloworldmultimodule -g  5876116 to get the last report on that table                                                                                                                 /6.2s
 ➜  ghas-report-downloader git:(main)
 ```